by Nancy Armitage

-I’ve been a member of the Herb Society of America; in the 1980’s the Southern California division of the Herb Society had great herb classes at the LA Arboretum in Arcadia, CA. Being a herbalist myself, I was very interested in finding out what herbs the Huntingtons had on the San Marino Ranch.
-Where was Mr. & Mrs. Huntington’s original Herb Garden at the San Marino Ranch.
+I’ve been a member of the Herb Society of America; in the 1980’s.
+The Southern California division of the Herb Society of America had wonderful informative herb classes at the LA Arboretum in Arcadia, CA. Being a herbalist myself, I was very interested in finding out what herbs the Huntingtons had on the San Marino Ranch.
+Where was Mr. & Mrs. Huntington’s original Herb Garden at the San Marino Ranch?
 Or did they have a herb garden at all?
 I thought if I could find out the herbs that the Huntington’s grew at the San Marino Ranch.
-Maybe, I could figure out some of the recipes & foods that Huntingtons may have ate.
+Maybe, I could figure out some of the recipes & foods that Huntingtons might have ate.
 Any good cook or chef knows the value of the flavor that herbs add to all recipes.

 In my research of the Huntington’s San Marino Ranch, I found many receipts for herbs, flowers, fruits, berries, & trees.
 In 1914-15, a huge amount of herbs & vegetables & southern vegetables was ordered at the San Marino Ranch (Los Robles Ranch).
 I think it was a request of Mrs. Arabella Huntington, being a Southern Belle & all.

 Location of the Huntington Herb Garden

 There seemed to be no formal herb garden at that time on the Ranch.
 The Huntington Herb Garden (Huntington Library) was actually Mrs. Huntington’s flower cutting garden in 1914 & on.
 On old San Marino Ranch maps & photographs I have seen, indicate there was a West Vegetable Garden & a East Vegetable Gardens, (gigantic long gardens).
 The Huntington Kitchen vegetables & herbs were planted either in the “West Vegetable Garden” (just north of the Shakespeare Garden) or the “East Vegetable Garden” (located where the Huntington Library parking lot is now).
 The numerous herbs ordered by the Ranch, I suppose were most likely planted in the West Vegetable Garden because of its closeness to the Huntington Kitchen.
 It would have been closer access for Miss Nora Larsen who was the Head Housekeeper, Cook is the early days, & was in charge of putting up fruits & pickling vegetables.